-The COVID-19 pandemic has continued to have an adverse impact on domestic and international travel.
-This has resulted in continued disruption to airline travel.
-There is ongoing uncertainty surrounding the impact of COVID-19 to the short and medium-term financial impact on the daa Group.
-The financial outlook for the daa Group will be impacted by the duration of the pandemic and the timing of return to growth in a post COVID-19 environment.
-While the situation continues to develop, and the outlook for the aviation industry continues to evolve, with enhanced screening and the implementation of a vaccination programme across the globe, the Directors expect that operations will remain open.

-The financial outlook for the daa Group will be impacted by how long the restrictions remain in place and the rate at which passenger growth will resume in the coming years.
-Whilst the situation is still developing, the Directors are satisfied that daa Group has a strong balance sheet and sufficient liquidity in place and has introduced mitigating measures in place to enable the daa Group to meet its obligations and continue as a going concern without significant uncertainty.
+The COVID-19 pandemic continued to have an adverse impact on domestic and international travel during 2021.
+The financial outlook for the daa Group continues to be impacted by the duration of the pandemic and the ongoing uncertainty around the timing of return to growth.
+As the outlook for the aviation industry continues to improve, with successful vaccination and booster programmes being rolled out across the globe, as well as the relaxation of travel restrictions both domestically and internationally, the Directors expect that operations will continue to improve.
+The Directors are satisfied that daa plc has a strong balance sheet and sufficient liquidity and continues to maintain appropriate mitigating measures to enable the company to meet its obligations and continue to operate.